npvisual/Keras-Quickstart/README.md

 ## License

 As far as my comments and not-so-original code, feel free to use [at will](COPYING.WTFPL).
-If you want to add attribution, it's always appreciated.
+If you want to add attributions, it's always appreciated.

 For the original content, please see below for copyrights and attributions :